 Transitions We study multiple dimensions of India’s transition from rural to urban, informal to formal, farm to non-farm, and a low to high productivity economy, and the corresponding impact on poverty reduction.
 These transitions have been the single biggest job creation and poverty reduction engine around the world; for instance, poverty in China is almost entirely a rural phenomenon with the incidence of urban poverty dropping to just 1.6 percent.
 Moreover, well paying and secure jobs are central to economic development and poverty alleviation.
 As agricultural productivity increases, millions are freed from farm labour to take up jobs either in manufacturing or in low-skill service sector jobs.
 Globally, SMEs drive this job creation, accounting for 80% of all jobs in the US, and over 90% of jobs in Europe.
 Therefore it becomes imperative to have a policy environment supportive of SMEs, keeping in mind their catalytic role as job creation engines.
 Sub-national competition is a very effective driver for creating SME-friendly environments.

 State Capacity There can be no inclusive growth without adequate institutional capacity, especially for robust implementation and strong governance.
 This is the single biggest issue in virtually every developing country with a massive transmission loss between the “intent layer” of public policy and the “execution layer” of governance.
-IDFC Institute works closely with various stakeholders, including government, to try and plug this transmission loss through innovative programmes.
+IDFC Institute works to plug this transmission loss through innovative programmes that can aid implementation.